 serves as final confirmation of the transition, establishes that the (#5070)APFTR possesses the PMK-R1 and is participating in this association instance, and protects against downgrade attacks.
 Note, however, that the RIC is absent if no resources were requested in the third message.
 This also includes a status code and may include a reassociation deadline.

+If the requesting FTO is an non-AP MLD, the target FTR is an AP MLD, and the first message is sent over the air, the following apply:

+the third message sent over the air shall have the value of the Address 1 field equal to the value of the Address 1 field of the first message and the value of the Address 2 field equal to the value of the Address 2 field of the first message

+the second and fourth message sent over the air shall have the value of the Address 1 field equal to the value of the Address 2 field of the first message and the value of the Address 2 field equal to the value of the Address 1 field of the first message. (#5919)

 (…existing texts…)